physimals/physimals/_pages/software.md

 </figure>

-* Out tools have been used in the diffusion MRI processing for generation of *imaging-derived phenotypes (IDPs)* in the data from the population-level
+* Out tools have been used in the diffusion MRI processing for generation of *imaging-derived phenotypes (IDPs)* from the data of the population-level
   [UK Biobank Imaging](https://imaging.ukbiobank.ac.uk){:target="_blank"}
-  study, which scans 100,000 individuals.
+  study, which scans 100,000 individuals with 6 neuroimaging modalities (T1w, T2w-FLAIR, SWI, dMRI, resting-state fMRI, task fMRI).

 * [QuNEX](https://qunex.yale.edu){:target="_blank"}